teaql/teaql-quick-start/README.md

 ## Document Guidance

-* Leave a space after '.' and ','
+* Leave a space after '.'(if not for a decimal number) and ','
 * Naming the image or videos with english words splitte by '-'